uxff/webservice-client-as-service-provider/README.md

 # Supported Protocal or not
 - HTTP/1.1
-- not HTTPS
+- HTTPS
 - not HTTP/2
 - not WebSocket
+- not Proxy

 # Server side
-start server and listen;
+start http/websocket server and listen;
 API of register a CASP service for CASP client;
+API of request a service forwarding to CASP client;

 # Client side
-Register service to CASP server;
+Connect to CASP server via websocket and register service to CASP server;
 start a local http server as service;

 # Optional plan
 - Base on WebSocket
 - Base on Tcp protocol
 - Base on gRPC / both side stream
+- Base on p2p protocal